 We are proud of the impact accomplished by the New Jersey Mental Health Institute (NJMHI) in New Jersey, throughout the nation and internationally since it was established by the New Jersey Association of Mental Health and Addiction Agencies (NJAMHAA) in 2000.
-Our mission has been to significantly increase the recognition, understanding and acceptance of mental illness, and to identify and seek the establishment of effective mental illness prevention and treatment services.
+Our mission has been to promote quality mental health and substance use services through training, technical assistance, research, and policy development.

 Among NJMHI’s many achievements, the most striking examples are: